Tuesday, 30 November 2021

 Thursday, 25 November 2021

-The CSIAP is taking steps forward furthermore to make the agriculture sector more productive, sustainable and resilient for the betterment of farmers living in hotspot areas where the CSIAP is being implemented.
+Through targeted interventions, the CSIAP continues to make agriculture more productive, sustainable, and climate-resilient, improving the livelihoods of farmers living in climate-vulnerable hotspot areas across the country.

 Wednesday, 24 November 2021